Princess Anna Sophie of Denmark

-Early life and marriage
+Early life

 Anna Sophie was born in Flensburg, the second child and first daughter of Frederick of Denmark and his wife, Sophie Amalie of Brunswick-Lüneburg.
 She had an elder brother, Christian, the future King of Denmark and Norway.
 Her paternal grandfather, King Christian IV, died when she was six months old, and after many months of deliberation, the Rigsraadet royal council and Estates elected her father king.
 He was crowned Frederick III on 23 November 1648.
 Her parents had six more children, two of whom died in infancy.
 Her surviving siblings were Frederica Amalia, Wilhelmina Ernestine, George, and Ulrika Eleonora.

 Anna Sophie received a fine education.
 Besides her native Danish, she knew German, Latin, French, Spanish and Italian.
 She is described physically as having thick dark eyebrows and long curving nose.
 During her childhood, she as well as her sisters were brought up under the supervision of the royal governess Helena von Westphalen.
 In 1663, she was given her own court under Enevold Parsberg.

 In 1662, the negotiations about her marriage were initiated, and she met with John Georg, who visited the Danish court with his mother.
 In 1663, a celebration was held at Copenhagen Castle honouring the fifteen-year-old princess's engagement to John George III, Elector of Saxony.
 John Georg and his mother once again visited Denmark in person to be present.
 Anna Sophie and John George were married three years later, on 9 October 1666.
 The Polish king John III Sobieski later said of her husband, "[He] is an honest man with a straight heart."

+Marriage

 The relationship between Anna Sophie and John Georg is not described as a happy one.
 Her husband also had an illegitimate son by his official mistress, a Venetian opera singer named Margarita Salicola, and may have had a daughter, Magdalena Sibylla of Neidschutz, with Ursula Margarethe of Haugwitz.
 Both her sons were initially brought up by Danish ladies-in-waiting sent to Dresden by her mother.
 The relationship between Anna Sophie and her two sons are described as somewhat tense.

 Anna Sophie's father died on 9 February 1670 and was succeeded by her elder brother, Christian V, with whom she held a very active correspondence and discussed political matters.
 She visited Denmark that year and expressed her sympathy for the imprisoned Leonora Christina Ulfeldt, her half aunt.

 In 1680, Anna Sophie became Electress of Saxony.
 Her widowed sister Wilhelmina Ernestine, Dowager Electress Palatine, came to live with her in Saxony in 1685.
 Anna Sophie had her eldest son engaged to her niece, Princess Sophia Hedwig of Denmark against the will of the Saxon court; however, when her son succeeded his father as elector in 1691, he broke the engagement.